eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 The global GC cycle runs when the *tenure* area is close to full, which typically occurs after many partial cycles.
 As such, the output can be found part way down the full log.
 For more information about the GC Initialization section, see [Verbose GC log contents and structure ](vgclog-md#verbose-gc-log-contents-and-structure).
 For an example log output for a `gencon` partial cycle, see [Example - `gencon`’s default partial GC cycle](./vgclogs.md/#example-gencons-default-partial-gc-cycle).

- [The global GC cycle is split into 3 increments](./vgclog.md#gc-increments-and-interleaving) that interleave with partial GC cycles.
-Splitting the cycle operations into the following increments means that the STW pause times can be as short as possible, with the majority of the GC work being done concurrently.
-Specifically, the intermediate increment of the global cycle can run concurrently on the *tenure* area while the partial GC cycle runs on the *nursery* area.
-The interleaving can be seen in the following example, where a partial GC cycle is logged between the initial and final increments of the global cycle.
+ [The global GC cycle is split into 3 increments](./vgclog.md#gc-increments-and-interleaving).
+Splitting the cycle operations into the following increments reduces pause times by running the majority of the GC work concurrently.
+The concurrent increment pauses when a partial GC cycle is triggered and resumes after the partial GC cycle(s) have completed.
+The interleaving of partial GC cycles with the global cycle's intermediate concurrent increment can be seen in the following example, where a single partial GC cycle is logged between the initial and final increments of the global cycle.

 To search for a global cycle, you can search for the `type` attribute value `global` in `cycle-start` and `cycle-end` elements, or search for the element that logs the initial concurrent increment, `<concurrent-kickoff>`.